swiftlang/swift-package-collection-generator/Sources/PackageCollectionModel/README.md

-# Package Feed
+# Package Collection

-Package feeds are short, curated lists of packages and associated metadata that can be imported by SwiftPM to make package discovery easier.
-Educators and community influencers can publish package feeds to go along with course materials or blog posts, removing the friction of using packages for the first time and the cognitive overload of deciding which packages are useful for a particular task.
-Enterprises may use feeds to narrow the decision space for their internal engineering teams, focusing them on a trusted set of vetted packages.
+Package collections are short, curated lists of packages and associated metadata that can be imported by SwiftPM to make package discovery easier.
+Educators and community influencers can publish package collections to go along with course materials or blog posts, removing the friction of using packages for the first time and the cognitive overload of deciding which packages are useful for a particular task.
+Enterprises may use collections to narrow the decision space for their internal engineering teams, focusing them on a trusted set of vetted packages.

-## Creating a Package Feed
+## Creating a Package Collection

-Package feeds are JSON documents and contain a list of packages and additional metadata per package.
+Package collections are JSON documents and contain a list of packages and additional metadata per package.

-To begin, define the top-level metadata about the feed:
+To begin, define the top-level metadata about the collection:

-* `title`: The name of the package feed.
+* `title`: The name of the package collection.
 * `overview`: An overview of the packages that are included. **Optional.**
-* `keywords`: An array of keywords that the feed is associated with. **Optional.**
+* `keywords`: An array of keywords that the collection is associated with. **Optional.**
-* `formatVersion`: The version of the format to which the feed conforms.
+* `formatVersion`: The version of the format to which the collection conforms.
 Currently, `1.0` is the only allowed value.
-* `revision`: The revision number of this package feed. **Optional.**
+* `revision`: The revision number of this package collection. **Optional.**
-* `generatedAt`: The ISO 8601-formatted datetime string when the package feed was generated.
+* `generatedAt`: The ISO 8601-formatted datetime string when the package collection was generated.
 * `packages`: An array of package objects.

-#### Add packages to the feed
+#### Add packages to the collection

 Each item in the `packages` array is a package object with the following fields: